MulualemBerhanu/aditeke-platform/EMAIL_FUNCTIONALITY.md

 This document provides details about the email functionality in the AdiTeke Software Solutions platform.
 The application uses Brevo (formerly Sendinblue) as the primary email service provider, with a well-structured architecture to ensure reliable email delivery.

+**Note:** All email links in the system use the domain format `https://aditeke.com` (without 'www' prefix) to ensure consistent link handling across email clients.

 ## Email Service Architecture

 The email system is built with multiple layers: